 Holub’s Golden Weaver

 Recently a Purple crested Turaco has been seen and recorded in Arboretum, a bird not seen before in Nairobi.
-Nairobi Arboretum is also rich in butterflies’ species.
+Nairobi Arboretum has a good number of charming butterfly species.

 Nairobi Arboretum is run by FONA a nonprofit volunteer membership organization alongside Kenya Forest Service for recreation, education, and scientific knowledge.